SAT Program FAQ

 Selective prep material: The prep books and practice tests

-employed in our classes are chosen after a rigorous evaluative process.
+employed in our classes have been chosen after a rigorous evaluative process.

 Unlike many other test prep agencies, which utilize material from only one

-source, we use the best materials available from all sources.
+source, we use the best materials from a variety of the most effective sources.